mPEAK RETREAT

 FAQs

-Sometimes, the field is our sanctuary, but it is stressful situations outside of our sport – relationships, finances, academics – that interrupt our focus.
+Sometimes, our area of performance is our sanctuary, but it is stressful situations outside of that area – relationships, finances, academics – that interrupt our focus.

-Alternatively, you might notice you are often worried about making a mistake, letting your teammates down, or thinking that the coach doesn’t like you or is unfair.
+Alternatively, you might notice you are often worried about making a mistake, letting your teammates or your co-workers or patients or fans or family down, or thinking that the coach or the boss doesn’t like you or is unfair.
 Those thoughts will limit your ability to perform at your peak.
 The good news is mindfulness can help in each and all of these scenarios.

 • Yes!
 Mindfulness is not magic; it is work.
 But there is 40 years of research indicating it can outperform pharmaceuticals in addressing physical, psychological, and behavioral health problems.